The emergency plan for coronavirus disease 2019 (COVID-19) has been activated and we are in the initial stage of the action phase of this plan.

 - The NSW Health website - COVID-19 - Health professionals is updated daily and is NSW’s best source for the latest information on COVID-19.

-- The NSW Health website - COVID-19 (Coronavirus) resources contains resources for pharmacies and community pharmacies, including posters and communication material that may be relevant for your customer and patient base.
+- The NSW Health website - COVID-19 (Coronavirus) resources contains resources for pharmacists and community pharmacies, including posters and communication material that may be relevant for your customer and patient base.

 - Pharmacies should establish points of contact with the Pharmaceutical Society of Australia and the Pharmacy Guild of Australia NSW branches.